Recovering a compact Hausdorff space $X$ from the compatibility ordering on $C(X)$: Auxiliary results and the proof of Theorem

 \emph{Note.} The just-defined topology $\EuScript{G}$ is not the same as the usual Zariski topology on $\Spec A$, which is defined as the topology generated by the base $\{\EuScript{U}\in \Spec A\colon a\in \mathscr{U}\}$ $(a\in A)$.

-Every ultrafilter in a bounded distributive lattice is prime (\cite[Theorem 10.11]{dp}), hence the set ${\rm Ult}\,(A)$ comprising all ultrafilters in $A$ is a subset of the spectrum of $A$ (in general proper), hence it inherits the topology $\EuScript{G}$ from $\Spec A$.
+Every ultrafilter in a bounded distributive lattice is prime (\cite[Theorem 10.11]{dp}), hence the set ${\rm Ult}\,(A)$ comprising all ultrafilters in $A$ is a subset of the spectrum of $A$ (in general proper), therefore it inherits the topology $\EuScript{G}$ from $\Spec A$.

 \begin{remark} Let $X$ be a compact Hausdorff space.
 Since the family $\{\sigma(f)\colon f\in C(X)\}$ is an open base for $X$ (Lemma~\ref{base}), the family $\Theta(X):=\{\varrho(f)\colon f\in C(X)\}$ is a closed base for $X$, which means that every closed subset of $X$ is the intersection of some subfamily of $\Theta(X)$.
 By compactness of $X$, every ultrafilter $\EuScript{U}$ in the lattice $\Theta(X)$ converges.
 By the Hausdorff property of $X$, every ultrafilter converges to a single point $x\in X$, which means that $\EuScript{U}=\{F\in \Theta(X)\colon x\in F\}$. \end{remark}